TCU’s curriculum for English speakers is comprised chiefly of liberal arts courses from the following disciplines:

 Second, the liberal arts give people tools and skills necessary for leading and serving others effectively.
 The student must analyze the subject matter, dig behind the surface to get at the real meaning of a text, separate fact from opinion, interpret the facts, synthesize the data in creative new patterns, create theories to account for that data, and write precisely and analytically.
 In short, the student must develop a critical, synthetic, and creative intelligence.
 This educated intelligence explains why the liberal arts produces leaders.
 As we grow older, we face radically new situations, which neither we nor anyone else could have anticipated.
 To act effectively in those unforeseen situations, we need precisely the critical intelligence and breadth of knowledge that the liberal arts foster.
 That’s why people with a liberal education tend to rise to leadership in the ministry, in law, in politics, in government, in business, in medicine, and in all the professions.

-There is a third reason why both lay people as well as full-time missionaries and pastors can benefit from an education in the liberal arts.
-The liberal arts directly enhance the study of the Bible and theology.
+Third, the liberal arts directly enhance the study of the Bible and theology.
 The more one knows about ancient history, for example, the more accurately one can understand the original meaning of the Bible.
 And it is impossible to get a deep understanding of Christian theology without some knowledge of philosophy.
 And though less traditional, many people find the social sciences, such as psychology, sociology, and economics, genuinely helpful in applying Christian truth to new situations.
-To the extent that a pastor, missionary, or Christian layman needs to know the Bible, to understand Christian doctrine, and to apply both to new situations, to that same extent, the liberal arts will prove helpful indeed.
+To the extent that a pastor, missionary, or Christian layman needs to know the Bible, to understand Christian doctrine, and to apply both to new situations, the liberal arts will prove helpful indeed.